aclapolli/ddosd-p4/README.md

 # ddosd-p4
-This is the P4 description of a real-time in-network DDoS attack detection mechanism as proposed within "Offloading Real-time DDoS Attack Detection to Programmable Data Planes".
+This is the P4 description of a real-time in-network DDoS attack detection mechanism as proposed within the paper "Offloading Real-time DDoS Attack Detection to Programmable Data Planes" (IM 2019).
 The target is the `simple_switch` variation of the P4 behavioral model software reference implementation (bmv2).
 Since production performance has not been a design goal of bmv2, this is a proof of concept in terms of data-plane implementation feasibility conforming to P4 primitives.
+A functional equivalent C++ implementation is available at [ddosd-cpp](https://github.com/aclapolli/ddosd-cpp) enabling thorough evaluation.

 ## Getting Started